prachi-lp/Data-Analytics--Netflix-Dashboard/README.md

 - Which country contributes the highest number of titles based on KPI metrics?
 - What is the year with the maximum content addition?

+## Dashboard Interaction
--Dashboard Interaction <a herf="https://github.com/prachi-lp/Data-Analytics--Netflix-Dashboard/blob/main/netflix%20dashboard.pdf">view Dashboard</a>
+<a herf="https://github.com/prachi-lp/Data-Analytics--Netflix-Dashboard/blob/main/netflix%20dashboard.pdf">view Dashboard</a>

 ## Process
 - Imported the Netflix dataset into Power BI and reviewed its structure.